 The boxes marked with * are mandatory and must be filled.

-West of the Island of Rügen lies the Vorpommersche Boddenlandschaft national park.
+West of the island of Rügen lies the Vorpommersche Boddenlandschaft national park.
 Exposed as it is to wind and water, the west coast of Darsser is constantly being reshaped by nature and gains eight to ten meters of land every year.
 These shallow-water areas are important feeding and resting grounds for the 250 species of migratory birds in the park.
-In the direct vicinity is Jasmund National Park, the smallest national park in Germany.
-Part of its beech woods were recognised as a World Natural Heritage site in June 2011.
-A part of the beech forest in Müritz National Park is also World Natural Heritage site.
+In the direct vicinity lies Jasmund National Park, the smallest national park in Germany.
+Part of its beech woods were recognised as a UNESCO World Natural Heritage site in June 2011.
+A part of the beech forest in Müritz National Park also shares this distinction.
 It is famous for its osprey and white-tailed eagles.

 Today, the former internal German border area near Schaalsee lake is a protected nature reserve with UNESCO biosphere status.
 A no man’s land for many years, it has become a reserve for orchids, otters, bearded tits and fire-bellied toads.
 All of Mecklenburg-Vorpommern‘s landscape and coastal formations are represented in the UNESCO South-East Rügen biosphere reserve.
 The island of Vilm in the Greifswald Bodden is something really special: Nature has been able to develop here almost completely undisturbed for several centuries.